jdeath/homeassistant-addons/wgeasy15plus/README.md

 This runs version 15+ of WG Easy with Home Assistant ingress support.

+**Issue: 23 June 2026 Look at this thread for directions to work on HAOS 18** https://github.com/jdeath/homeassistant-addons/issues/86#issuecomment-4778605817

 Remember, you need a reverse proxy in front of the UI to be secure.
 This version enables non-secure access for setup, but you should not use it unless on your local network.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_